FREQUENTLY ASKED QUESTIONS

 The Women's Dermatologic Society is dedicated to helping dermatologists fulfill their greatest potential and assisting them in making a contribution to our specialty and society.
 To achieve this goal, the Society relies on the active participation of its members, who represent a diverse cross-section of professional sub-specialties.

 HOW DOES THE WDS SUPPORT THE CAREERS OF DERMATOLOGISTS?

-It does this is many ways, but mostly by creating a place for dermatologists to find the support of others who do what they do.
-This is an organization that provides funding to bring younger dermatologists together with leaders in the field, who are willing to mentor them.
-It is also an organization that reaches out to the community to raise awareness of the needs for diagnosis and treatment of skin disorders.
+We create a place for dermatologists to find the support of others in their field.
+WDS provides funding to bring younger dermatologists together with leaders in the field, who are willing to mentor them.
+We also reach out to the community to raise awareness of the needs for diagnosis and treatment of skin disorders.

 WHAT ARE SOME OF THE BENEFITS OF BEING A WDS MEMBER?

 WDS provides many ways to both support your career and be more involved in your community.
 WDS tries to always have a presence at major national (and some international) dermatologic meetings.
 For example, there are WDS Networking Events at the annual meetings for the AAD, ASDS, ACMS, SID, CDA, EADV, and more.
 These events, with both formal and informal programming, allow you to network and receive advice regarding career, volunteering, and work-life balance to name a few!
 WDS also supports formal and informal mentor-mentee programs.
 Finally, WDS has regional groups and service groups, which organize skin cancer screenings, education programs and other volunteer outreach opportunities.

 HOW CAN I JOIN A COMMITTEE TO GAIN LEADERSHIP EXPERIENCE?